asdfghjkl623/scancontext/README.md

 <!-- md preview: Show the rendered HTML markdown to the right of the current editor using ctrl-shift-m.-->

 # Scan Context
-- Scan Context is a global descriptor for LiDAR point cloud, which is proposed in this paper:
+- Scan Context is a global descriptor for LiDAR point cloud, which is proposed in this paper and details are easily summarized in this <a href="https://www.youtube.com/watch?v=_etNafgQXoY"> video </a>.

 ```
 @INPROCEEDINGS { gkim-2018-iros,